-Go beyond paper tickets and get with the future of access control for your entertainment facility.
+Go beyond paper tickets and get with the future of access control for your FEC, amusement park or trampoline park.

 No doubt the leadership at your park is also on the hunt for the next attraction, package or even business development that will give you that edge over your competitors.
-And with attractions and technology that are ever-changing, parks need to be on the lookout for the right systems and processes to manage how guests interact with your attractions and your park.
+And with attractions and technology that are ever-changing, parks need to be on the lookout for the right amusement park point of sale software systems and processes to manage how guests interact with your attractions and your park.

 Access control is a critical piece of the guest experience puzzle

 – it is part of your welcome, after all – so make sure that you’re making a good first impression.
 Read on for three common types of access control for your park or attractions and how to decide the one that’s right for your facility.